 The only precedent we have for true love is not the latest celebrity “power couple” or counterfeit versions of love peddled through the media, but the example of Jesus Christ, who out of pure, sacrificial love took on

-Out of love, God came to reunite humanity with himself by means of the Cross.
-This is why the couple being crowned with the Cross is central to the wedding ceremony.
+Out of love, God came to reunite humanity with himself by means of the Cross, by humbly wearing a crown of thorns, that crown being a victory over the enemy of evil, suffering, and death.
+This victory was won through love – sacrifice and martyrdom.
+This is why the couple being crowned, with the Cross hovering over their heads, is central to the wedding ceremony.
 The Cross of Jesus Christ – martyrdom – is the only model we have for understanding and achieving a true Christian marriage.
 This is why the Church, traditionally, has always “crowned” her martyrs.
-Martyrdom is the ultimate expression of sacrificial love, and something to which all Christians, and uniquely, married Christians, are called.
+Martyrdom is the ultimate expression of sacrificial love, and something to which all Christians, and uniquely, married Christians are called.